brianadams2337/containerstore-demo/cypress/README.md

 - [Official Cypress Documentation ](https://docs.cypress.io/guides/overview/why-cypress)

 ## In a nutshell

-> Cypress is a next generation front end testing tool built for the modern web.
+> Cypress is a next-generation frontend testing tool built for the modern web.
 > Cypress addresses the key pain points developers and QA engineers face when testing modern applications.
 >
 > Cypress makes it possible to: